icml2025digbugs/icml2025digbugs.github.io/_pages/icml2025digbugs.md

 #### Motivation and Topics

-Building upon the success of our previous workshop, <a href="https://neurips2023-bugs.github.io/">BUGS@NeurIPS 2023</a>, we will continue to explore the impact of data on AI *beyond backdoor attacks*.
+Building upon the success of our previous workshop, <a href="https://neurips2023-bugs.github.io/" target="_blank">BUGS@NeurIPS 2023</a>, we will continue to explore the impact of data on AI *beyond backdoor attacks*.
 A key enhancement of the new 2025 edition of the workshop is the substantial expansion of the 2023 research themes, focusing on the interaction between Datasets and Generative Models, including large language models, diffusion models, and vision-language models.
 Examples of research areas include:
 * **Data-Centric Approach to the Safety of Generative Models (general theme):** Most research in safe machine learning concentrates primarily on evaluating model properties [(Papernot et. al.)] [ref1].
 However, from a data-centric perspective, we focus on the safety of generative models, such as LLMs and diffusion models.
 This strategy will create new methodologies and reveal vulnerabilities and potential threats that have not been previously sufficiently recognized by the research community.